I grew up in the industrial north-east of England, in a little town called Hartlepool.

 The Hartlepool area had three staple industries, Mining, Shipbuilding and Steelworking.
 By the time Thatcher had gone, none of those industries were left and whole communities were destroyed.
 Since then the town has suffered from perpetual asset stripping and hasn’t recovered economically or socially.
 (I moved to Bristol in 1987 to study for my first degree).

 All of this informs me as a writer and filmmaker.
 Seeing Rachel focuses on the social issues of human trafficking and organised crime.
 I am passionate about filmmakers having a voice about social injustice and human rights.
-My whole storytelling energies are geared to this.
-The ‘Owl’ series of novels will confront the issues of the Corporate State controlling the life-choices of a group of young adults (artists and coders) who are perfectly gifted to subvert State authority and disrupt the Government's management of consent.
-(Please check out my Loglines for more on this).
+Let’s call it the ‘social responsibility’ of the writer, but without the moralising that may appear to come along with this.

 Whereas some may pursue this through social realism, I choose the psychological and supernatural genres.
 I like to hybridise genres because I’m curious about seeing where that leads and what mixing them up can produce.